Fraud Blocker

 We Accept Most Insurance

-We’re here to make meth addiction treatment as accessible and affordable as possible — and are in network with many insurance providers.
+We’re here to make treatment as accessible and affordable as possible — and are in network with many insurance providers.
 Not sure about your coverage?
 We can help.

 Methamphetamine is a powerfully addictive stimulant.
 Meth is easy to create and obtain, making it a popular drug among people with substance abuse disorders.
 Approximately 1.6 million people in the United States reported using meth in the past 12 months, according to a recent study by the National Survey on Drug Use and Health.